godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Metals/Primary Metal Components/3. Metal Cores/Defensive/DTSC-001 ''Steelclad Mamba''.md

 >>*When this part is upgraded to Divine, your Metal's Core Intrinsic Ability gains this enhancement.*

 > [!embed-feat]+ ### Deus Ex Machina: *`=this.Deus`*
+> You find the cure for the *Iron Adder’s* most virulent poison.
+>
+> If you would be forced to attempt to survive an impossible circumstance, you can invoke this Deus Ex Machina.
+The Escalation die is immediately set to maximum, and you must face a Test of Soul, which has been carefully determined by your GM.
+On a success, your Soul ignites.
+Replace your Potential attribute with Soul, and increase your Tier to 5.